winning application tips

 - Be truthful and honest.

 - Think before you write.
-Brainstorm to generate some good ideas and then create an outline to follow when writing the first draft essay.
+Brainstorm to generate some good ideas and then create an outline to follow when you write.
 Expect to edit your draft!
 If you are required to address specific questions, express your answers clearly.

 - Be original.
 Be creative in your answers.
 Do not be afraid to highlight your strengths and to talk about yourself.

 - Know your audience.
-Personal essays are not “one size fits all.”
-Write your essay to fit the requirements of that scholarship fund.
-Hint: Read about the people who established the scholarship fund by browsing scholarship funds and criteria on the foundation’s online application portal.
+Personal statements are not “one size fits all.”
+Write your piece to fit the requirements of that scholarship fund.
+Hint: Read about the people who established the scholarship fund by browsing the scholarship funds the foundation’s online application portal.

 - Proofread.
 Check the spelling and grammar.
-Ask a parent, friend, teacher, or counselor to proofread your completed application and essay.
+Ask a parent, friend, teacher, or counselor to proofread your completed application.